edescourtis/typed-json.github.io/Readme.md

 }
 ```

-*Note: Above example above defines `shape` type that is
+*Note: The example above defines a `shape` type that is a
-collection of `point` type items of arbitrary number*
+collection of an arbitrary number of `point` items*

-Following JSON data would match `shape` type:
+The following JSON data would conform to the `shape` type:

 ```js
 [{"x":0, "y":0}]